-70% of the Earth is covered by water, but so far just 7% of it has been surveyed (Mars, Venus and the Moon are better surveyed).
-Hydrography as a science has changed dramatically since the first measurements were made by Alexander Dalrymple and James Cook with lead lines and sextants.
-Singlebeam echosounders were invented in the 1920s – a technology still used today for mapping the seafloor.
-This method of using echosounders can produce very high-resolution bathymetric data but the high operational costs and the slow working process make it economically unsuitable for covering large areas.
-However, with the ongoing expenses of the offshore industry over the last decades, scientists and engineers had to develop better and more effective technologies to map the seafloor, namely airborne technologies.
-Over the past decades there has been increasing interest in airborne and satellite-derived bathymetry data.
+While 70% of the Earth is covered by water, very little of it has been surveyed so far (Mars, Venus and the Moon are better surveyed).
+The techniques for doing so have changed dramatically since the first measurements were made by Alexander Dalrymple and James Cook using lead lines and sextants.
+Single-beam echosounders were invented in the 1920s – a technology still used today for mapping the seafloor.
+This method can produce very high-resolution bathymetric data but the high operational costs and slow working process make it economically unsuitable for large areas.
+Scientists and engineers have therefore developed better and more effective technologies to map the seafloor, namely airborne technologies.
+Furthermore, with the increasing number of satellites observing the Earth, remote sensing data of the oceans has become widely available.
+Over the past decades, there has been increasing interest in airborne and satellite-derived bathymetry data.
 This article explains the methods of remotely mapping the seafloor in detail and their advantages and disadvantages.

 Synthetic Aperture Radar (SAR)